How The Brain Shapes Pain And Links Ouch With Emotion

 "Experiencing pain yourself produces empathy for other group members or other family members that are in pain," she says.
 As a result, if one of them is injured "you will offer help to them because of the empathetic response or the emotional response to pain."

-That response has obvious benefits for animals that live in groups, Crooks says.
+That response has obvious benefits for animals that live in groups, Crook says.
 But an octopus is a solitary animal with no obvious need for empathy.
 So Crook's lab is trying to figure out whether pain has the same links to emotion in these marine animals.

 For people, the link between pain and emotion is a good thing.
 But sometimes it can also be destructive, says Beth Darnall, a psychologist at Stanford University.